Brain natriuretic peptide 32: Biosynthesis

 BNP is synthesized as a 134-amino acid preprohormone (preproBNP), encoded by the human gene NPPB.
 Removal of the 26-residue N-terminal signal peptide generates the prohormone, proBNP, which is stored intracellularly as an O-linked glycoprotein; proBNP is subsequently cleaved between arginine-102 and serine-103 by a specific convertase (probably furin or corin) into NT-proBNP and the biologically active 32-amino acid polypeptide BNP-32, which are secreted into the blood in equimolar amounts.
 Cleavage at other sites produces shorter BNP peptides with unknown biological activity.
 Processing of proBNP may be regulated by O-glycosylation of residues near the cleavage sites.
 The synthesis of BNP in cardiomyocytes is stimulated by pro-inflammatory cell factors, such as interleukin-1β, interleukin-6 and tumor necrosis factor-α.

 Physiologic effects

 BNP decreases sodium reabsorption in the distal convoluted tubule (interaction with NCC) and cortical collecting duct of the nephron via guanosine 3',5'-cyclic monophosphate (cGMP) dependent phosphorylation of ENaC.

 Measurement

 BNP and NT-proBNP are measured by immunoassay.
+Immunoassays use antibodies that bind to a specific part of the molecule to test for.
+Antibodies are only able to determine the amount of peptides matching their epitope fragments.
+They largely cannot differentiate between a cleaved part and the uncleaved precursor.
+For example, a BNP antibody is likely to cross-react to proBNP but not NT-proBNP.